Iamkaranja/fastapi-yolov5/README.md

 # yolov5-fastapi
-A machine learning model API using YOLOv5 and FastAPI
+This machine learning application model will perform object detections by allowing a user to upload images and get back results in JSON or image format.

 ## Repo Breakdown
 ```sh